TomsaJ/TomsaJ/README.md

 # 👨🏼‍💻 About Me:
 I am a software developer and studied at the South Westphalia University of Applied Sciences.
+I sometimes develop projects on the side.

 #### Slogan: Understand – Develop – Change